Xen-alpha/pytorchfi/README.md

 ### core.py
 Now adds fake layer weight data `['No weights']` to `FaultInjection.weights_shape` if there is no weight in that layer.
 Asserts error if `torch.nn.Module` object with the same id is reused multiple times inside a model.

+Now supports `'all'` mode in `declare_weight_fault_injection`.
+But you have to make sure that the layer you want to inject fault has weight attribute before using `declare_weight_fault_injection`.

 ### neuron_error_models.py
 Now automatically calculates `max_value` needed for quantizaton by finding maximum value in given layer's output.